EB-1 Immigrant Visas

 The First Preference

-The employment-based first preference category, abbreviated as “EB-1,” includes three subcategories, none of which require labor certification, and one allows self-petitions.
+The employment-based first preference category, abbreviated as EB1 or “EB-1,” includes three subcategories, none of which require labor certification, and one allows self-petitions.

 Aliens of Extraordinary Ability – “EB-1(A)” or “E-11”

 This visa category is a path to a green card for those who can demonstrate that they have risen to the very top of their field of endeavor, as demonstrated by evidence of sustained national or international acclaim, and that they will continue to work in that field in the U.S.

 A green card based on extraordinary ability requires either a major, internationally recognized award (such as a Nobel Prize or Academy Award), or at least three other types of evidence of accomplishments and renown, including awards of lesser national or international prominence, membership in associations that require outstanding achievement, press coverage about the foreign worker’s professional accomplishments, service on a prize committee or editorial board as a judge of the work of others in the field, authorship of original scholarly publications, other major original contributions to a field of endeavor, service in a leading or critical role for organizations with a distinguished reputation, display at artistic exhibitions, high compensation in relation to others in the field, and other types of documents, depending on relevance to the field and how the foreign worker established his or her professional renown.

 This category does not require a job offer, but if the beneficiary opts for self-sponsorship, then evidence must be provided to show how he or she will work in the U.S. in that field of endeavor.